 In 2010, NBC hired Bryan Fuller, of Pushing Daisies fame, to write a new Munsters pilot.
 The resulting show, Mockingbird Lane, reworked the basic concept into a very different, Gothic outing that did not last, and really lies beyond the scope of this write-up.

 The Munster Home still stands on the Universal backlot.
 Fred Gwynne died regretting the typecasting that he felt resulted from his work as Herman, though he had a number of strong film and theatre roles in his later years, and a career as the author of children's books.
+Yvonne de Carlo continued to act in various roles; she died in 2007.
 Butch Patrick now hosts the official Munsters website and can be hired for Halloween events.
 Al Lewis reveled in any attempt to cash in on his past fame.
 He also ran for public office in New York on the Green Party ticket, but was officially refused permission to run as Al "Grandpa" Lewis.
 He died on February 3, 2006.
 Beverly Owen and Pat Priest, after so many years, have never met.

 Thanks to Jet-Poop for his encouragement.